mulle-sde/mulle-sde.github.io/index.md

 Are you developing in C, C++ or Objective C?

 Do you hate being tied to your IDE vendor ?

+Do you want to develop for MacOS, FreeBSD, Linux, Windows all with the same IDE ?

 Are you using docker to keep project dependencies separate but you are looking for something better ?